GenericMappingTools/gmt/doc/rst/source/gmtconvert.rst

     suppress segment headers [Default], and/or **d** to suppress duplicate data records.
 Use **-Thd** to suppress both types of records.
 By default, all columns must be identical across the two records to skip the record.
-    ALternatively, append a column *selection* to only use those columns in the comparisons instead.
+    Alternatively, append a column *selection* to only use those columns in the comparisons instead.
 The *selection* syntax is *range*\ [,\ *range*,...] where each *range* of items is either a single column *number* or a range with stepped increments given via *start*\ [:*step*:]\ :*stop*